World Web Technology

 WordPress Theme

 Your theme is designed with the stylesheet.
 The CSS stylesheet file would add shape and color to your blog.
-You can do some CSS tweaking by defining all DIV classes and ids of template files in style.
+You can do some CSS tweaking by defining all DIV classes and IDs of template files in style.

 You can locate all the template files in the stylesheet to change the design and add other values to them.
 Stay with us, to get all the designs to value you desire.
 Congratulations your theme design is done with the help of our WordPress theme development guide.